-Basically, a consumer proposal is a contract that's negotiated with your creditors on your behalf, by a consumer proposal administrator (also called a bankrutpcy trustee).
-A legally binding agreement is put in place to arrange for a partial repayment of your total unsecured debt owing.
-You'll pay portion of what you owe, and your creditors will agree to ignore the balance owing.
+A consumer proposal is an alternative to declaring personal bankruptcy.
+It's an arrangement that's negotiated with your creditors through a consumer proposal administrator (who is also a licensed bankruptcy trustee).
+A legally binding agreement is put in place to provide you with immediate protection from debt collectors. and arrange for a partial repayment of your total unsecured debt owing.

 If a consumer proposal is a viable option for you, it can be beneficial in the following ways:

 "Surplus income" is not a consideration, as it is in bankruptcy.
-This means that your assets are not at risk, and there is no danger that they may have to be surrendered to the administrator as part of your proposal agreement.
-Also, once your proposal is in place, it makes no difference if your income goes up!
+Your assets are not at risk, and they will not have to be surrendered to the administrator as part of your proposal agreement.
+Also, once your proposal has been accepted your payments will not increase if your income increases.
 You will owe nothing more than in the agreed upon terms of the proposal.

-The effect on your credit score is generally less than a bankruptcy.
-Consumer proposals typically produce an R7 rating, whereas personal bankruptcy will produce an R9.
-This is the lowest rating, and why you should investigate all other options prior to choosing to file for bankruptcy.
+The negative effect on your credit score is generally not as severe as in a bankruptcy.
+Consumer proposals typically produce an R7 rating, whereas personal bankruptcy will produce an R9, which is the lowest rating, and why you should investigate all other options prior to choosing to file for bankruptcy.